Emulator Issues #960

 Other Gamecube games work properly.

-#6 Updated by DimitriPilot3 about 8 years ago
+#6 Updated by DimitriPilot3 over 8 years ago

 Hmm, it's still a problem for me as of r6546, so it's not entirely fixed for everyone...